 Most users prefer dual monitors since it provides better assistance in studying, gaming, etc. With dual monitors, you don’t have to worry about switching tabs or using fewer apps at once.
 If you use dual monitors you might be concerned about them having different refresh rates and if it’s a good idea to adopt this way.
 This article attempts to answer these questions in detail.

-Is it possible to Use Multiple Monitors with Different Refresh Rates
+Is it possible to Use Dual Monitors with Different Refresh Rates

 Yes, it is possible to use two or more monitors at the same time with different refresh rates.
 It is very convenient to use each monitor for a separate task, which matches its resolution.